 There were, by the early 1860s four other main bands of Shoshones.
 These included Pocatello’s band in what is now southeast Idaho.
 Pocatello’s people were often more resistant than Washakie’s to incursions by white emigrants, which led to friction between the two bands.
 A band led by Sanpitch and Black Beard stayed in the triangle with corners at Fort Bridger, Bear Creek and Salt Lake.
 The Fish Eaters ranged in the drainages of Bear River and the Logan River.
 This was the group led by Bear Hunter that was attacked on Bear River by Connor’s troops early in 1863.
 Bazil, son of a French-speaking trapper and a Shoshone woman, led the fourth group, around the Henry’s and Black’s forks of the Green, near Fort Bridger.
 Primarily they were negotiators and traders at the fort, and many of them, like Bazil, were mixed-blood people.

 By this time the only buffalo herds of any size were east of the Continental Divide.
 Shoshones began concentrating hunting and winter camps there.
 Conflict followed with Crows hunting in the Bighorn Basin of what is now northwestern Wyoming, and with Lakota, Cheyenne and Arapaho people also beginning to hunt these lands.
 In the late 1860s, gold was discovered on the upper Sweetwater near the Divide at South Pass.
-“These three human strains,” writes historian Henry Stamm—he means Shoshones, white miners, and tribes from the plains to the east—“flowed toward the Wind River after 1863.”
+“These three human strains,” writes historian Henry Stamm—he means Shoshone, white miners, and tribes from the plains to the east— “flowed toward the Wind River after 1863.”

 Most of the Shoshone bands gathered in late August or early September at the head of the Sweetwater for a large buffalo hunt, stopping either there or a short way north on Wind River—their Warm Valley.
 After the fall hunt, some made their way back to the Salt Lake and Bear River countries.
 The rest split into four bands to go into winter camps—one at the Sweetwater-North Platte confluence; one farther east to the Powder River; one that would skirt around Crow camps in the southern Bighorn Mountains also to stay on Powder River tributaries; and Washakie and his band to Wind River.